TheMegamind/PurpleAir/README.md

 * **Wildfire smoke** affects neighborhoods unevenly
 * Terrain, inversions, or weather create **micro-climates**

-Sampling multiple nearby monitors provides a more realistic picture of the air **where you actually live**.

 ---

 > **⚠️ Important disclaimer**
 > Home Assistant typically does not permit built-in integrations to provide entities based on data not directly provided by the underlying API, prefering to leave the interpretation of said data to the user.
 This custom integration performs **additional calculations and interpretations** (conversions, sensor averaging, categories, etc.), that are subject to change and **not provided directly by the PurpleAir API**.
-Use this data responsibly, as the software is provided "as is," with no liability from the author.
+Use caution if you are relying on this data this data responsibly, as the software is provided "as is," with no liability from the author.

 ---